eztam-/BitCrackOSX/README.md

 This application aims to be a superior replacement in some regards, offering additional features such as support for modern Bitcoin address types including SegWit.
 CryptKeySearch is implemented entirely from scratch but is heavily inspired by [BitCrack](https://github.com/brichard19/BitCrack).

-**NOTE!**
-- If something isn’t working or you’re missing a feature, please let me know so I can continue improving the project.
-In such cases, open a [new Issue](https://github.com/eztam-/CryptKeySearch/issues/new).
-- Contributions are very welcome — feel free to submit a merge request.
-- I had no prior experience with Swift or Metal when starting this project, so I greatly appreciate any code reviews, feedback, or suggestions for improvement.
-- This application is intended for solving Bitcoin puzzles.
-Any illegal use is strictly prohibited.

-Many hours of work have gone into this project — and many more will.
-If you’d like to support its development, you can:
-- Give the GitHub repository a star :star:
-- Contribute to the code :computer:
+- Report an issue or request a feature: [new Issue](https://github.com/eztam-/CryptKeySearch/issues/new).
-- Make a donation :money_with_wings: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg
+- Support the project: :money_with_wings: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg

 ## Building and Running the Application

 ### Building
-Do not run the application directly from Xcode for anything other than development purposes.
-Running inside Xcode might be significantly slower, and the UI behaves incorrectly compared to a proper release build executed from the terminal.
+Do not run the application directly from Xcode except for development and debugging purposes.
+When executed within Xcode, performance may be significantly reduced and the user interface may not behave correctly compared to a proper release build launched from the terminal.

-However, to build the application, you must first install Xcode from the App Store.
-Once Xcode is installed, open a terminal, navigate to the project directory, and run the following command:
+To build the application, Xcode must be installed from the Mac App Store.
+After installation, open a terminal, navigate to the project directory, and run the following command:

 ```
 xcodebuild -scheme CryptKeySearch -destination 'platform=macOS' -configuration Release -derivedDataPath ./build